 The Todd children were a constellation — each bright, each different, each orbiting around their mother’s warmth.

 Elizabeth, Frances, and Ann, the older sisters, hovered protectively around Mary.
-They braided her hair, read to her from their schoolbooks, taught her French phrases, and let her tag along even when she was too young.
+Elizabeth especially had a quiet strength — the kind that steadied rooms without speaking.
+She braided Mary’s hair, read to her from schoolbooks, and held her hand when the house felt too large.

 The younger children were whirlwinds of energy.
 They raced down hallways, hid behind velvet drapes, giggled during lessons, and whispered secrets long after bedtime.
 Their laughter echoed through the house like bells — bright, chaotic, alive.